jackdewinter/pymarkdown/docs/rules/rule_md030.md

 characters before text for Ordered List elements, and the `ul_single` and `ul_multi` configuration values specify the number of space characters before text for Unordered List elements.
-For this rule, a `single` line List Item is one that has text only on the line on which that given List Item is started.
+For this rule, a `single` List Item is one that does not contain two or more paragraphs and a `double` List Item is one that does contain two or more paragraphs.

 Therefore, setting `ul_single` to 2 and `ul_multi` to 1 will cause this list not to trigger this rule: